rage/programming-23/data/part-1/3-more-about-variables.md

 <in-browser-programming-exercise name="Fix the code: Print a single line" tmcname="part01-12_print_a_single_line">

 Each `print` command usually prints out a line of its own, complete with a change of line at the end.
-However, if the `print` command is given an additional parameter `end = ""`, it will not print a line change.
+However, if the `print` command is given an additional argument `end = ""`, it will not print a line change.

 For example: